quantumblacklabs/kedro-ui/src/components/notification/notification.examples.md

     icon='refresh'
     type='multiline'
     headerLabel='Hello World!'
     label='This is a notification, maybe it has much more content than a normal notification.
 This is a notification, maybe it has much more content than a normal notification.
-This is a notification, maybe it has much more content than a normal notification'/>
+This is a notification, maybe it has much more content than a normal notification' theme='light' />
 </div>
 ```